auth0/docs/articles/hosted-pages/index.md

 # Auth0 Hosted Pages

-Auth0 offers you the ability to display customized pages containing Auth0-related functionality and to which your users can be redirected.
+Auth0 offers you the ability to display customized pages containing Auth0-related functionality and to which Auth0 redirects your users during the authorization process.
 You can create the following types of hosted pages:

 * [Login](/hosted-pages/login)
 * [Password Reset](/hosted-pages/password-reset)